RealOrangeOne/theorangeone.net/content/setup/desktop.md

 ---

-My setup is everything, I use my computer at least once a day to browse the internet, work on projects, even update this website, so it's very important that everything works perfectly and the fastest it can.
-Obviously this machine is probably a little too powerful for someone that does almost primarily web development, but it means when I want to do things like video editing, 3D modelling, or anything else that would require a high end computer, I can, because my computer is equipped to handle it.
+My setup is my everything, I use my computer daily to browse the internet, work on projects, even update this website, so it's very important that everything works perfectly and the fastest it can.
+Obviously this machine is probably a _little_ too powerful for someone that does almost primarily web development, but hey, it's more fun that way!

-Over the years, my setup has evolved from a single monitor i5 machine, to a triple monitor AMD FX-based monster of a computer.
+Over the years, my setup has evolved from a single monitor i5 computer, to a triple monitor AMD FX-based monster.

 {{% pcpartpicker ZhMzr7 %}}